- Is there a deadline for applying for housing?

 The residence halls stay open during the Thanksgiving Break.
-Students can apply for housing during the Winter break, Spring break, and Summer Sessions.
+During the other vacation times, the residence halls are closed students can apply for housing during the winter break, spring break, and summer sessions.

 Since we assign housing based on housing deposit receipt date, the earlier you submit it the more likely you are to be assigned to your first choice residence hall.
 However, since this may not always be possible, be sure to rank your other choices so that we can place you into a preferred location on campus if your first choice isn't available.

 As a new student the best strategy is to send your housing deposit in early, both student housing deposits get sent in at the same time, and that both students request each other.
 While we cannot guarantee that you will be roommates due to potential space limitations, you will be placed together if possible.

 Most rooms on our campus are designed for double occupancy, although there are a limited number of both singles and designed triples.
 Due to the increasing demand for on-campus housing, incoming freshman and transfer students are assigned into expanded occupancy rooms.
 The expanded occupancy means that a third person is assigned to a double occupancy room.
 The expanded occupancy assignments are designed as a temporary solution to over-subscription for housing, but can last as long as a semester.
 Housing and Residential Services and Student Support Services offices work to assist students during this time of adjustment, helping them to develop roommate agreements and to provide advice and support if conflicts arise.
 Additionally, furniture (bed, mattress, desk and chair, and dresser) is added to the room to best utilize space (although there are only two closets to a room).